apollosolutions/sdui-workshop/README.md

 1. Run `npm install`.
 1. Run `npm start`.

-This will open up `localhost:3000` in your web browser.
+This will start the client up at http://localhost:3000/.

+## Presenters

+For future presentations, there are notes for the steps involved in the [presenter-material](/presenter-material) folder.